Why is a Household Goods Bank Needed?

-The Wish Project services clients throughout the Merrimack Valley with the majority of families residing in the Greater Lowell area.
-Most of our clients have suffered a one-time life-altering event such as fire, flood, spousal assault, family illness or financial reversal.
-More than 85% are women and children and nearly one-third of them were displaced due to domestic violence.
-We provide aid to many clients from Africa, Asia, the Middle East and beyond.
-We help the elderly, mentally and physically ill, thousands of babies, homeless families and single individuals.
+The Wish Project services clients throughout Greater Lowell and the Merrimack Valley .
+Most of our clients have suffered a one-time life-altering event.
+More than 85% are women and children and nearly.
+We help homeless families the elderly, mentally and physically ill, infants, babies, and individuals.
 All we require is that they are partnered with a social agency so together they can work to determine the goods and services they need.
-Our homegrown online referral system, created by a volunteer, dramatically reduces the paperwork and wait time between social agency referral and The Wish Project assistance.
-Once the request for help, or the “Wish”, is submitted online by the caseworker and receives approval by a Wish staff member, an email packet is sent with all the documentation needed to have that client’s “wish come true”.
-All that is left is a trip to the warehouse to pick up the goods. and the “Wish” comes true
+Our online referral system, dramatically reduces the paperwork and wait time between social service agency referral and The Wish Project assistance.
+Once the request for help, or the “Wish”, is submitted and approved All that is left is a trip to the warehouse to pick up the goods. and the “Wish” comes true

 Since its inception, The Wish Project has moved from 70% grant funded to 97% privately funded.
 The three largest sources of revenue are private donations, agency fees and active fundraising.
 In 2011 a Zero Waste Initiative was implemented that opened new revenue streams through recycled electronics, clothing, paper, and other goods unneeded for client use.